SpineEventEngine/Chords/codegen/plugins/README.md

 * Gradle wrapper files.

-These resources will be packaged into the resulting jar and then used by the Gradle plugin to create a placeholder module in which to perform code generation.
+These resources will be packaged into the resulting jar and then used by the Gradle plugin to create a placeholder module for code generation.

-This is necessary for to the following reasons:
+This is necessary for the following reasons:
 * The Gradle plugin may not keep another copy of these files.
 * There is no need to synchronize dependencies between `codegen-plugins` project and the Gradle plugin.